cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 When the work is done, create/open a "Pull Request" in GitHub.

 #### 5.1.2.
 Pull requests
-When you have finished working on the feature branch you should create a **pull request** to the master branch.
+When you have finished working on the feature branch you should create a **pull request (PR)** to the master branch.
 Assign **someone other than yourself to review** the pull request (the code).
+If you request more than one reviewer, the default standard at Cadia-LVL is that only one person must review and approve the PR.
 The **reviewer is responsible** for making sure that everything is (within limits) tested and documented.
-If the reviewer has issues with the pull request (very common) the reviewer **requests fixes** and repeats this process until satisfied.
+If the reviewer has issues with the pull request (very common) the reviewer **requests changes** and repeats this process until they are satisfied.
-When there are no more issues, the **reviewer accepts the pull request** and merges it into the main branch.
+When there are no more issues, the **reviewer approves the pull request** and merges it into the main branch.

 To clearly state the benefits of this, if enforced:
 - No-one works in isolation, more people understand the project.